General Terms and Conditions for ONTRACK Data Recovery Services

-1.1 These terms and conditions ("Terms") govern the supply of Data Recovery Services to you by KLDiscovery Ontrack Limited (registered in England, Company Number 02669766 trading as “Ontrack”).
+1.1 These terms and conditions ("Terms") govern the supply of Data Recovery Services to you by KLDiscovery Ontrack Limited, registered in England and Wales, Company Number 02669766 trading as “Ontrack”).
 Please read these Terms carefully before you submit your Order to us.
 These Terms tell you who we are, how we will provide the Services to you, how you and we may change or end the Contract, what to do if there is a problem and other important information.

 3.1 In these Terms the following definitions will apply:

 (a) "Business Customer" means a customer acting for the purpose of their business, trade or profession including, without limitation, a sole trader, partnership, limited company or public authority;

 (b) "Backup Media" means an Ontrack data carrier on which the recovered data is stored in encrypted form.
 This is usually a USB hard drive.